slowernews/wisdom-tldr/README.md

 > *'The hardest skill is knowing what could be simplified, and what's good enough.'*

+> *'Do not go past the mark you aimed for; in victory, learn when to stop.' -- Robert Greene (47th law of power)*

 > *'Everything should be made as simple as possible, but not simpler.'*

 > *'Don't take a half step where a full step is required.'*

 > *'Some people get passion from something they struggled with.'*

+If half of the room laughs and half doesn't is a success.

+> *'dictator's dilemma:  When 4 out of 5 dentists agree …  we take that as a good recommendation.
+If it were 5 out of 5 we would say baloney sandwich.
+When the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
+And speaking of 97%, when his excellency and Great Father of his People, Turkmenistan President Gurbanguly Berdimuhamedov gets 97% of the vote.